hyperledger-archives/sawtooth-rfcs/text/0000-consensus-api.md

 - Many "consensus-specific" messages are passed between nodes on the network to coordinate consensus.

-Examples of _elected leader_ algorithms include PBFT, rBFT, Tendermint, and Raft.
+Examples of _voting_ algorithms include PBFT, rBFT, Tendermint, and Raft.

-In _Nakamoto-style_ consensus algorithms:
+In _lottery_ consensus algorithms:

 - All nodes are authorized to make commits at any given time.
 - Nodes need only be aware of their peers on the network (not all nodes).